meharehsaan/intelx86_64/README.md

 # learnasm
-This is repo contans all assembly language codes written and analyzed while learning  assembly language
+This is repo contains all assembly language codes written and analyzed while learning  assembly language